 Decoration Ring

-Around the column shaft is a decoration ring adorned with golden wreaths and mosaic designs.
-Each wreath represents one of the German states that existed during the time of the monument’s construction, symbolizing the unity of the German Empire.
+Below, the column shaft is the decoration ring with golden wreaths which extend around the lower part of the column and the mosaic decorations.
+Every single wreath corresponds to one of the German states which were present at the time when the monument was built in order to show the unity of the German Empire.

 Victory Goddess (Goldelse)